pmarguinaud/fxtran-acdc/doc/Fxtran::BitRepro.md

 - Adding brackets in additions to force the compiler to add number in a well defined order.

-The code has to be compiled with the `-O0` option.
+The generated code has to be compiled with the `-O0` option, so that results be reproduced between CPU and GPU.

 # SEE ALSO